rakib-jahan/StickyNotes/README.md

 # StickyNotes
-Simple Sticky notes project using JavaFX,SqLite as DB
+Simple Sticky notes project using JavaFX, SqLite as DB